vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Breakouts/breakouts.md

 [Read more to learn about the Stream Viewer...](../../Streaming/StreamViewer/stream-viewer.md)

-## Breakout Toolbox View
+## Breakout Subview Page

-The Breakout Toolbox view allows you to view the high-level components which comprise a breakout.
+The Breakout Subview Page allows you to view the high-level components which comprise a breakout.

 - Usage
 - Attendance

-To enter the Breakout Toolbox view, click on any Breakout title.
+To enter the Breakout Subview Page, click on any Breakout title.

 ### <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/gauge-high.svg" width="20" height="20"> Usage